fatma02mohmed/emotion-detection-/README.md

 - Easily extendable for real-time webcam detection

 ## 👨‍💻 Author
-Made with ❤️ using Python & TensorFlow
+Made with Fatma mohmmed jamal using Python & TensorFlow
 Feel free to fork, star ⭐, and contribute!